junxit/us-congress-bills-110/metadata.md

 - 2007-09-17 — Mr. Green, Al moved to suspend the rules and pass the bill.
 - 2007-09-17 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H10401)
 - 2007-09-17 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H10401)
+- 2007-09-18 — Received in the Senate.
+- 2007-10-04 — Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 409.